Train a model¶

 FYI, you can open this documentation as a Google Colab notebook to follow along interactively

-graph-pes-train provides a unified interface to train any GraphPESModel, including those packaged within graph_pes.models and those defined by you, the user.
+graph-pes-train provides a unified interface to train any GraphPESModel, including those packaged within graph_pes.models, custom ones defined by you, and any of the wrapper interfaces that graph-pes

 For more information on the graph-pes-train